I literally, what ended up happening, chat, what ended up happening was a lot of shit happened.

 I'll do it at the end.

-Um, or if not, guys, what I'll do is I'll have it ready for tomorrow and I'll read them tomorrow.
+Or if not, guys, what I'll do is I'll have it ready for tomorrow and I'll read them tomorrow.

-But guess your questions in now.
+But get your questions in now.

 Okay, so anyway, so Brian Steele, right?

-Uh the the attorney for Young Thug, he comes in, right?
+The attorney for Young Thug, he comes in, right?

-Then he and he and he cross-examines this security guard, right?
+And he cross-examines this security guard, right?

-A cross-examine guys' word of defense basically is able to go ahead and ask questions of the government's witness.
+And cross-examine, guys, is where the defense basically is able to go ahead and ask questions of the government's witness.

-And uh, what I witnessed here was probably one of the biggest asshole things I've ever seen, right?
+And what I witnessed here was probably one of the biggest asshole things I've ever seen, right?

-He says, Explain this devilish look that you saw for Diddy.
+He says, explain this devilish look that you saw for Diddy.

-There's always something happening in this city.
+There is always something happening in this city.

 Nobody's in the way.